antoshre/bloodstained-randomizer/README.md

 `PB_DT_DropRateMaster.uasset` : Original uasset from the Bloodstained install

 If all goes well a file named `Randomizer.pak` should be created in the top directory.
 This is the mod.

+## Important information

+This randomizer does not currently change progression-important shards/items.
+This is in an attempt to produce configurations that are can be completed following normal vanilla progression.

+HP/MP/Capacity upgrades are not moved.
+They are special and cause bad things to happen when moved.